-Join us in Bulgaria's capital Sofia for a masterclass dedicated to providing emerging composers and conductors the opportunity to workshop and premiere in concert with the Sofia Philharmonic Orchestra.
+Join us in Bulgaria's capital Sofia for a program dedicated to providing emerging composers and conductors the opportunity to workshop and premiere in concert with the Sofia Philharmonic Orchestra.

-Admitted conductors will work closely with the Sofia Philharmonic and will receive a total of 60-90 minutes podium time in preparation for the world premiere of their composer work.
+Admitted conductors will work closely with the Sofia Philharmonic and will receive a minimum 140 minutes podium time for the world premiere of their composer work.

 Accepted composers will have a world premiere of an orchestral work in the length of 7 - 10 mins.